Şehzade: Feminine equivalent

-There is no feminine equivalent of şehzade or special title for princesses in Ottoman royalty.
+There is no feminine equivalent of şehzade or a special title for princesses in Ottoman royalty.
 In Persian, shahzade is used for both male and female descendants of a monarch.
 The royalty of the Indian Mughal Empire used the title shahzada for princes and the feminine equivalent of this title, shahzadi, for princesses.
+In the Ottoman Empire two titles were used to refer to Ottoman princesses.
+Hatun was used before 16th century and this style also used for female imperial consort and noblewomen.
+Sultan used after their name after 1481 with the accession of Bayezid II to the throne and this title also used for main imperial family.